-Self Help provides services offered by people for people who have experienced a mental health and/or addiction issue.
+Self Help & Peer Support provides services offered by people and for people who have experienced a mental health and/or addiction issue.
 Curious about Self Help & Peer Support?
-Please click here to find out more about the programs and services Self Help provides.
+Please click here to find out more about the programs and services Self Help & Peer Support provides.

 Self Help & Peer Support provides: